Data-and-Research-Phila-Dept-of-Revenue/enrollment-gaps/outreach_data_tool.md

 This data tool uses internal geospatial data on current enrollment in two assistance programs for homeowner-occupied residential properties - **Homestead Exemption and LOOP** - and compares it against the number of owner-occupied houses in each census tract, provided by the American Community Survey (ACS) published by the Census Bureau.

-## Enrollment Gap - Census
+## Enrollment Gap - Census Tracts
-This data tool shows a map highlighting total enrollment gapa and in percent terms to identify census tracts that need more attention for outreach.
+Below maps visualize total enrollment gap in absolute and percent terms to identify census tracts that need more attention for outreach.

 **Calculation**